NEXT EPISODE: May 26th 2023

 request for proposals

 Want to inform, impress, and inspire hundreds of enthusiastic Pythonistas?
-You can now submit your proposal for a talk for PyGrunn 2023!
+Fill out the RFP!

 location